Public Safety: Top Ten Safety Tips for College Students

 Make the call.
 Program the Public Safety Department into your cell phone so you have it at your fingertips in the event of an emergency on campus.
 If you see a crime in progress or even something suspicious, don’t hesitate, make the call.
 Public Safety: (503) 943-7161

 Empower yourself.
-Enroll in the annual self-defense course.
+Enroll in a self-defense course.
 Sign up with a friend for the Green Dot training course and empower yourself.
 These courses are designed to give you the tools that may help keep yourself and your community safe.

 Don’t walk alone.
 Take advantage of Public Safety's escort services or walk with friends or classmates.